Download our simulations and software.

-These pages contain a repository of Surrey astrophysics simulations and community software.
+Pages containing a repository of Surrey astrophysics simulations and community software:

-binary_c The binary_c and binary_grid codes together form a state-of-the-art software framework for the evolution of single and binary stars, nucleosynthesis studies and stellar population calculations.
+The binary_c and binary_c-python codes together form a state-of-the-art software framework for the evolution of single and binary stars, nucleosynthesis studies and stellar population calculations.
 You can download binary_c at its Surrey gitlab page or its gitlab.com mirror.
 Binary_c-python has its own Surrey gitlab page, a gitlab.com mirror and can be installed with pip3 from its PyPi mirror.

-EMACSS (Evolve Me a Cluster of StarS) A rapid clusters evolution code developed by Poul Alexander (Cambridge) and Mark Gieles.
-The accompanying papers can be found here: version 1; version 2; version 3.
+EMACSS is a rapid clusters evolution code developed by Poul Alexander (Cambridge) and Mark Gieles.
+Take a look at the accompanying papers:

-NBODY6tt An adapted version of Aarseth's NBODY6 (NBODY6 Tidal Tensor) Allows user defined external potentials to be applied to the cluster.
+NBODY6tt is an adapted version of Aarseth's NBODY6 (NBODY6 Tidal Tensor) which allows the user defined external potentials to be applied to the cluster.
 Written by Florent Renaud (Surrey, formerly at Strassbourg and Saclay) and Mark Gieles (Surrey).
-Method papers can be found here and this was applied to clusters in merging galaxies and star clusters in dwarf galaxies accreting on the Milky Way.
+Read the method papers, this was applied to clusters in merging galaxies and star clusters in dwarf galaxies accreting on the Milky Way.

-Window to the Stars a graphical user interface to the popular TWIN single/binary stellar evolution code, for novices, students and professional astrophysicists.
+Window to the Stars is a graphical user interface to the popular TWIN single/binary stellar evolution code, for novices, students and professional astrophysicists.
 It removes the drudgery associated with the traditional approach to running the code, while maintaining the power, output quality and flexibility a modern stellar evolutionist requires.
 It is currently being used for cutting edge research and interactive teaching.
 Virtualbox image.
 Window to the Stars is used in the Stars for Schools project.